Sometimes you have an epiphany – an instantaneous realization of what you want or what went wrong.

 Make Adjustments

 Another option is to find ways to make it work.
-Sometimes we regret getting a pet because we’re overwhelmed and not getting the help we expected from a partner.
+Sometimes, we regret getting a pet because we’re overwhelmed and don’t get the help we expected from a partner.

-If there are people in your household who wanted the pet but aren’t helping, make adjustments to your workload and force them to help.
+If people in your household want the pet but aren’t helping, adjust your workload and force them to help.

 Training

 If you regret your dog because it’s behaving poorly, consider taking it to training classes before giving up on it.
-Your furry friend may just need a little guidance to turn into the perfect companion.
+Your furry friend may need a little guidance to become the perfect companion.

 Pay for Help

-If you’re overwhelmed, and nobody can help, it’s okay to pay for it.
-Hire a dog walker to give your dog walks a few times per week, or take them to doggy daycare while you’re at work.
+If you’re overwhelmed and nobody can help, it’s okay to pay for it.
+Hire a dog walker to walk your dog a few times per week or take them to doggy daycare while you’re at work.

 Outsourcing some of the dog’s care may make dog ownership easier and more manageable if you can afford it.